bertbalcaen/materializing-data/README.md

 ### Going further

-* Here's a personal project with more advanced Processing code that creates a final laser-cut form:
+* EASY PEASY: project about mapping running data to a medal with similar Processing code that creates a final laser-cut artefact.
   * http://www.theworldneedsmoredreamers.net/personalized-medals-for-runners-v2/
+* INTERMEDIATE: another Processing project that eases some GUI tools (graphical user interface) to have sliders in your sketch to control some parameters.
+  *
-* And another personal Processing project that creates a 3D form instead, for 3D printing:
+* ADVANCED: And another personal Processing project that creates a 3D form instead, for 3D printing.
   * http://www.theworldneedsmoredreamers.net/grenade-lamp/

 ### Resources